 What Are Hormones and How Do They Affect Aging?

 Over the past 50 years research in the fields of endocrinology and immunology has improved our knowledge about aging.
 The rate and incidence of disease formation, as well as the rate of aging, are partially controlled by our endocrine and immune systems.
-These two systems are responsible for adaptation and change of our body in relation to the aging process.
+These two systems are responsible for the changes our bodies undergo in relation to the aging process.
 The endocrine system regulates our body’s temperature, reproduction, growth, aging and immune system.
-Communication between the nervous system, the endocrine system, and the immune system makes it possible for us to adapt and survive in our environment.
+Communication between the nervous system, the endorecrine system, and the immune system makes it possible for us to adapt and survive in our environment.
 It is through hormones that these systems interact to accomplish this mission.
 Hormones are molecules that are released into the bloodstream and exert biochemical effects on distant organs and cells.
 Hormones can affect every cell in the body by activating a receptor site on the cell and thereby causing an internal activation of protein synthesis and activity.
 The hormone’s effect is determined by a specific receptor site on the target cell.
 Hormones serve as messengers from the central nervous system telling our internal organs how to function.
 Hormones turn on the cellular machinery and therefore cause increased metabolism, increase in protein synthesis, increase in cellular repair, and increase in cell replication.
 A decrease in the production of hormones begins in middle age and continues to diminish in a linear fashion until old age.

 Hormones are made in endocrine glands which include the pituitary gland, adrenal glands, the testes, ovaries, pancreas, thyroid, and pineal gland.
 When there is degeneration and aging of organs, the levels of hormones diminish.
-In addition, as we age, the specific receptor sites in the cells tend to change and become not as receptive to the hormones as they once were in our younger years.
+In addition, as we age, the specific receptor sites in the cells tend to change and become less receptive to the hormones as they once were in our younger years.
 Whether the problem is low hormone production or hormone resistance, the solution is to optimize hormone replacement.